 Global culture, sport, science and politics can all detect distinct French watermarks.
-Napoleon Bonaparte and Charles de Gaulle spread republican ideals, while the message of free-thinking and romance was poetically disseminated by the likes of Victor Hugo, Jean-Jacques Rousseau, Voltaire and Jean-Paul Sartre.
+Charles de Gaulle spread republican ideals, while the message of free-thinking and romance was poetically disseminated by the likes of Victor Hugo, Jean-Jacques Rousseau, Voltaire and Jean-Paul Sartre.
 Painters (Paul Cézanne, Claude Monet), composers (Hector Berlioz, Maurice Ravel), architects (Louis Le Vau, Le Corbusier) – almost every strand of culture has a French accent.
 Likewise the world's great sporting events, the Olympics, FIFA World Cup, UEFA European Championship and UEFA Champions League, trace their lineage back to France.

 Where do you start?
 With bon appetit, perhaps, that staple phrase with no interest in being confined to the blue swathes on old maps that once signified France's empire.
 For its purpose it cannot be bettered and, in the stomachs of many, nor can French gastronomy.
-With such a vast range of climates and landscape, the larder is well-stocked; and from Jean-Anthelme Brillat-Savarin to Paul Bocuse, it has benefited from chefs and artists with an alchemist's touch.
+With such a vast range of climates and landscape, the larder is well-stocked; and from Jean Anthelme Brillat-Savarin to Paul Bocuse, it has benefited from writers, chefs and artists with an alchemist's touch.
 Foie gras, cassoulet, choucroute, bouillabaisse, andouillette – every locality has its specialities, its own interpretations.

 Football is France's most popular sport, with around two million licensed players.
 Yet the country has a rich tradition in team sport generally – Les Bleus were runners-up at the 2011 IRB Rugby World Cup and are reigning men's Olympic handball champions.
 France also has a prolific production line of basketball players, cyclists and motorsport drivers, while tennis's French Open is one of four Grand Slam tournaments.
 The biggest annual sporting event is cycling's Tour de France, which attracts in the region of 12 million spectators.